duduclx/ng8/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.

+This intend to show case of use of angular functionality.

+## Summary

+### 1/ standalone component
+What is a component.

+### 2/ module
+How works module

+### 3/ router
+Specific router module

+### 4/ components interaction - parent to child
+data binding

+### 5/ component interaction - child to parent
+data binding

+### 6/ http service
+using http method

+### 7/ observable service
+using observable method

+### 8/ component interaction - any to any through service
+using an observable to change a component from an other one

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.